Helmet camera: History

 Another early innovator of video helmet camera technology was Mark Schulze, who created a system for use while producing The Great Mountain Biking Video in 1987.
 "Schulze stripped-down a red motorcycle helmet and jury-rigged a mounting for the first consumer color video chip camera.
 A cable ran from the camera to a padded backpack that contained a Panasonic VHS portable video recorder and a DC-lead-acid battery for power, which made the rig heavy, unwieldy, and hot.

-This pioneering technology brought an engaging perspective to live sports television and action sports videos and eventually gave way to button and lipstick cameras.
-The helmet cam then became a standard piece of equipment, worn by umpires, catchers, goalies and referees for live television as well as BMX riders, surfers, skiers, skydivers, hockey and soccer players and other sports aficionados, to record and share their experiences.
+This technology brought a new perspective to live sports television and action sports videos and eventually gave way to button and lipstick cameras.
+The helmet cam then became a standard piece of equipment, worn by umpires, catchers, goalies and referees for live television as well as BMX riders, surfers, skiers, skydivers, hockey and soccer players and other sports participants, to record and share their experiences.

 In 1991, the World League of American Football introduced the innovation of a miniature camera mounted on the right side of the VSR-3 Riddell helmet worn by quarterbacks.
 This rig was developed by USA Network and Aerial Video Systems (AVS).
 An antenna was placed in the crown of the helmet between an inflatable pad and the shell.
 Each of these Helmet-Cams cost $20,000 and transmitted live game action.
 These helmet cams were briefly used to provide live player's-eye-view footage in professional American football.
 However, their use was discontinued after players complained of the extra weight, and TV networks became concerned about the aggressive behavior the cameras captured.

 In 2002, after graduating with a degree in Visual Arts from UCSD, Nick Woodman, a long-time surfer, created the GoPro camera.
 This was a small, wearable camera with a waterproof housing for people to share their personal experiences in sports and other endeavors with the world.

 Today's generation of helmet cameras offer features like on-screen menus, high-definition format, wireless transmitting to an offsite recording device, waterproof enclosures, multiple mounts and 3D capabilities.